-The Sustainable Ecosystems Team contains a mixture of environmental economists, climate change and rural sustainability researchers.
+The Ecosystem Economics Team contains a mixture of environmental economists, climate change and rural sustainability researchers.

 Our work is concerned with socio-economic and ecological evaluations of environmental change, both nationally and across the globe.
 It applies to a wide range of terrestrial and marine habitats and related ecosystem services.